vikramahlawat/SENG265Projects/README.md

 # SENG265Projects
-Contains C and Python Codes for coding style reference
+Contains C and Python Codes for coding style reference provided with Assignment Description and said solution.